lulav/LRS_Documentation/blog/2023-09-19-spiceypy/index.md

 :::

-### Running locally 🛋️
+### Running Locally 🛋️
-Since all the preparations done, we can launch it locally (your project should be built and sourced before that, check the instructions above):
+Since all the preparations done, we can launch it locally (your project should be built and sourced before that):
 ```bash
 citros run -n 'spiceypy_cassini' -m 'local test run'
 ```